IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/low-resource.md

 IWSLT participants may obtain the Tunisian-English speech translation data for no cost from LDC.
 Please sign this [form](https://www.cs.jhu.edu/~kevinduh/j/iwslt23/IWSLT_2023_LDC_Evaluation_Agreement) and email it to ldc@ldc.upenn.edu.
 This 3-way parallel data corresponds to 160 hours and 200k lines worth of aligned audio in Tunisian speech, Tunisian transcripts, and English translations.
 All datasets have been manually segmented at the utterance level.

+The official BLEU score will use lower-case and no punctuation, following the "norm" files in the setup [instructions](https://github.com/kevinduh/iwslt22-dialect).

+For baselines, feel free to build upon the models in ESPnet provided by <a href="https://shinjiwlab.github.io">CMU WAVLab</a>.
+Here are the recipes for the basic condition: <a href="https://github.com/espnet/espnet/blob/master/egs2/iwslt22_dialect/asr1/RESULTS.md">ASR model</a> and
+<a href="https://github.com/espnet/espnet/blob/master/egs2/iwslt22_dialect/st1/RESULTS.md">ST model</a>.
+You may also find it helpful to refer to the system description papers in 2022 from <a href="https://aclanthology.org/2022.iwslt-1.27/">CMU</a>, <a href="https://aclanthology.org/2022.iwslt-1.29/">JHU</a>, and <a href="https://aclanthology.org/2022.iwslt-1.28/">ON-TRAC</a>, or the <a href="https://aclanthology.org/2022.iwslt-1.10v2.pdf">2022 findings paper</a>.

 ### ga-eng: Irish to English
 Irish (also known as Gaeilge) has around 170,000 L1 speakers and “1.85 million (37%) people across the island (of Ireland) claim to be at least somewhat proficient with the language”.
 In the Republic of Ireland, it is the national and first official language.
 It is also one of the official languages of the European Union and a recognized minority language in Northern Ireland with the ISO *ga* code.